muhme/quote/README.md

 # README

-muhme/quote - Rails web application, serving [zitat-service.de](https://www.zitat-service.de)
+muhme/quote - Ruby on Rails web application, serving website [zitat-service.de](https://www.zitat-service.de)

 ## Docker Containers
 There is a Docker test and development environment prepared.
 You can create your own test and development instance with the following commands: